These Are 12 of the Most Beautiful White Sand Beaches in Europe

 © Cristian Paris / Shutterstock

 The party island of Ibiza is famous for its Main Strip, which is filled with nightclubs.
 It’s also known for its beautiful sandy beaches, calm blue waters, and authentic Spanish towns and villages.
-One of the best beaches on the island is Las Salinas, a gorgeous stretch of long white sand beach with turquoise waters bordered by lush pine woods.
+One of the best beaches on the island is Las Salinas, a gorgeous stretch of long white sand with turquoise waters bordered by lush pine woods.

 This beach is almost one mile (1.5 kilometers) long and is perfect for relaxing before or after a heavy night of partying.
 However, thanks to the row of beach bars hidden in the woods behind the beach, you can also enjoy the party atmosphere here.
-If you want to stay near the beach, you’ll also find a few vacation resorts in the area.
+If you want to stay near the coast, you’ll also find a few vacation resorts in the area.

 Travel Tips